clamoriniere/kubernetes-ui/README.md

 --------------------------

 - you to have the dart sdk install on your machine. (https://www.dartlang.org/)
-- also in chrome add the extension 'CORS': chrome://extensions/?id=nlfbmbojpeacfghkpbjhddihlkkiljbi
+- also in chrome add the extension 'CORS': Allow-Control-Allow-Origin
 - then go to the project folder and run: pub serve